 No one said that implementing this strategy is going to be easy.
 Especially since everyone tends to instinctively “stick with their own kind.”
 Then there are your organization’s corporate silos, which sequester everyone to “work with their own kind.”

-When you cross-pollinate your team with these type of internal resources, your team gets stronger.
+When you cross-pollinate your team with these type of internal team resources, your team gets stronger.
 You all learn more, together.
 You question each other’s logic.
 You push back and validate ideas.
 You all pull together.

 My advice: Think about which internal team resources would be key to making your team more successful this quarter, this year, next year.
 Then talk with them.
 Yes, talk with them.